Disc Herniation - Introduction

 There are 7 cervical (neck) vertebrae, 12 thoracic (chest) vertebrae, 5 lumbar (lower back) vertebrae, 5 sacral vertebrae and a coccyx.
 Disc herniations can appear at the cervical, thoracic and lumbar levels; lumbar and cervical spines are the most frequently affected.

-The intervertebral disc is composed of a soft jelly-like material at its center, surrounded by a very resistant fibrous ring.
+The intervertebral disc is composed of a soft jelly-like material at its centre, surrounded by a very resistant fibrous ring.
 This jelly is called nucleus pulposus and, when healthy, is generally soft.
-With aging, the nucleus begins to dehydrate and becomes dried out.
+With ageing, the nucleus begins to dehydrate and becomes dried out.
 At the same time, there can be cracks in the back part of the fibrous ring through which a jelly fragment can escape.

-Who gets it and when/what causes this?Disc degeneration results from the natural aging of intervertebral discs.
+Who gets it and when/what causes this?Disc degeneration results from the natural ageing of intervertebral discs.
 It is a 'normal' process.

 A disc herniation, sometimes referred to as a 'slipped disc' may be caused by: